sweazysm/Final_Project/README.md

 #### Amilcar Vargas
-- Has the coolest first name
-- Spiritual Guidance
-- Created online databases to store data
+- Created online database to store data
 - Work with PGAdmin to connect data from database
-- Cleaned up CSV files
+- Cleaned up and merged CSV files using Python and Pandas for Severe Weather and Co2 emission data
 - Contributed to ReadMe